PieturP/aoc-2024/README.md

-# Adevent of Code '24
+# Advent of Code '24

 See [Advent Of Code 2024](https://adventofcode.com/2024)